 An Authority is obliged to publish each year a statement setting out details of its planned Schools Budget and other expenditure on children's services, showing the amounts to be centrally retained and the funding delegated to schools.
-After each financial year the Authority must publish a statement showing out-turn expenditure at both central level and for each school, and the balances held in respect of each school.
+After each financial year the Authority must publish a statement showing out-turn expenditure.

-The detailed publication requirements for financial statements are set out in regulations, but each school must receive a copy of each year's budget and outturn statements so far as they relate to that school or central expenditure.
+The detailed publication requirements for financial statements are set out in directions issued by the Secretary of State.
+A copy of each year's budget and outturn statement will be made accessible to all schools.